Lead: Professor Michele Hu

 Following similar studies with our RBD sleep group, we are using data from participants in the UK Biobank who are wearing wrist accelerometers for a week.
 Data from those participants who go on to develop PD will be invaluable in developing a model for the earlier diagnosis of the disease.

-We are developing and simple tests that can be carried out on a smartphone which can help to predict future change in people in the early stages of PD, and so determine the support they may need.
+We are developing simple tests that can be carried out on a smartphone which can help to predict future change in people in the early stages of PD, and so determine the support they may need.
 We are also using web-based testing that can diagnose or predict cognitive decline in our patients, as well as home-based sleep testing to diagnose early PD.

 Our theme is also involved in a number of drug trials, including a phase 3 clinical trial looking at whether the diabetes treatment exenatide can slow the progression of PD, and whether ketone supplements – chemicals produced in the liver – can increase the ability of PD patients to exercise, which in turn can slow the progression of the disease.